amalini10j/Covid19-Data-Analysis/README.md

 ![top features dataset analysis](Images/TopFeatures_Dataset.PNG)

-These three conditions were the most pervasive in our COVID-19 postive patient dataset, with diabetes reporting 36,040 patients, hypertension with 44,150 patients, and obesity with 43,098 patients.
+These three conditions were the most pervasive in our COVID-19 positive patient dataset, with diabetes reporting 36,040 patients, hypertension with 44,150 patients, and obesity with 43,098 patients.
 For reference, the next most pervasive condition was tobacco use with rough 17,045 patients reported, followed by asthma with only about 6,045 patients.
 Next, after accounting for these larger and relatively similar sample sizes, it appears that the higher the death percentage roughly translates to the greater feature importance in the model.
-As these 3 conditions have similar sample sizes, diabetes ranks as the top condition with it's slighly higher death percentage.
+As these 3 conditions have similar sample sizes, diabetes ranks as the top condition with its slightly higher death percentage.

 Some other conditions do have higher death percentages, but they are limited by smaller sample sizes, and so are considered less important in the model prediction.
 For example, COPD has a death percentage of 34.43% but only 3,857 patients in the dataset reported having COPD, and so it is ranked as only fourth in feature importance for the prediction model.